Johnhernan/Pokeduel/README.md

 # Pokeduel!

 ## What is this?
-Pokeduel is a small game utilizing the React library and the pokemon API in order to create a rock, paper, scissor inspired game.
+Pokeduel is a small game utilizing the React library and the pokemon API in order to create a rock, paper, scissors-like game.

 ## Try it!
 Live demo at